-Every morning and evening, in synagogues around the world, Jews pray through the Bible and wait for the Messiah.
+Every morning and evening, in synagogues around the world, these Jews pray through the Bible and wait for the Messiah.
 They are called Karaites, or “Readers of the Bible,” and like Messianic Jews who believe that Jesus is the Messiah, they accept only those Jewish traditions which do not contradict the Hebrew Scriptures.
-These biblical Jews follow the strict teaching of the Law of Moses and maintain that Rabbinic Judaism and the Oral Torah – traditions eventually codified in the Mishnah and the Talmud – are not God’s authoritative word.
+These “biblical” Jews follow the strict teaching of the Law of Moses and maintain that Rabbinic Judaism and the Oral Torah – traditions eventually codified in the Mishnah and the Talmud – are not necessarily God’s authoritative word.

 Karaite Jews are known in Israel as Benei Mikra, or Sons of the Scriptures.
-In Jerusalem, they pray daily in the oldest active synagogue in the world named “The House of Prayer of the Sons of the Scriptures,” which has been in nearly continuous use since it was constructed in the 6th century CE.
+In Jerusalem, they pray daily in the oldest active synagogue in the world named “The House of Prayer of the Sons of the Scriptures,” which has been in nearly continuous use since it was constructed in the 6th Century CE.

 Karaite Jews do not celebrate Rosh Hashanah (the Jewish New Year) like the rest of Judaism in the fall, but, again like many Messianic Jews, commemorate Yom T’ruah, the biblical Day of Trumpets, as instructed in Leviticus 23:24.
 Karaite Jews observe “biblical kosher” laws, so they eat meat and milk together, provided the meat was not the offspring of the animal that produced the milk, in accordance with Exodus 23:19.
 They celebrate the Jewish holidays, except Hanukkah, which is not in the Bible, and they hold daily prayer services with a Karaite Siddur, a prayer book containing prayers woven together from biblical verses.